 In 2015, McConaughey began serving as a visiting film instructor at UT Austin's Moody College of Communication.
 In the summer of 2019, it was announced that the actor had been appointed a faculty member to teach a Script to Screen film production class for the fall semester.

-Among his commercial endorsements, McConaughey has been the spokesman for brands like Dolce & Gabbana and Wild Turkey, as well as the Lincoln Motor Company, which has been parodied by Ellen DeGeneres, Conan O'Brien and Satruday Night Live.
+Among his commercial endorsements, McConaughey has been the spokesman for brands like Dolce & Gabbana and Wild Turkey, as well as the Lincoln Motor Company, which has been parodied by Ellen DeGeneres, Conan O'Brien and Saturday Night Live.

 Wife & Family